Chart Color Schemes

 South Townsville - Railway Estate has seen approximately five new homes approved annually over the past five financial years, totalling 27 homes.
 As of FY-26, five approvals have been recorded.
 On average, 8.1 new residents per year arrive for each dwelling constructed between FY-21 and FY-25.
 This indicates supply is lagging demand, potentially leading to heightened buyer competition and pricing pressures.

-Notably, developers are constructing more detached housing than the existing pattern implies (62.0% at Census), indicating persistent strong demand for family homes despite densification trends.
-The estimated population per dwelling approval is 1084 people, reflecting its quiet, low activity development environment.
-Future projections show South Townsville - Railway Estate adding 621 residents by 2041.
+Recent development has been entirely comprised of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Developers are constructing more detached housing than the existing pattern implies, reflecting persistent strong demand for family homes despite densification trends.
+The estimated count of 1084 people per dwelling approval reflects its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, South Townsville - Railway Estate is projected to add 621 residents by 2041.
 If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development